icoz69/icoz69.github.io/index.md

 ## Research Interests
-My research primarily revolves around vision and learning.
-At present, I am focusing on the development of large models to solve AI problems.
-Recent endeavors include  large vision foundation models, multimodal models, and  generative AI models.
+My current research focuses on Generative AI, including theoretical foundations of generative models, multimodal generative modeling, and multimodal intelligent agents.
+In the past, my work has also spanned broader areas in machine learning and computer vision.

 ## Hobbies
 I like singing and was in Top 8 of Good Voice of Universities 2015 in CUMT.
 I play football regularly.
 I am a loyal fan of  <del>Football Club of Barcelona</del>  <del> PSG </del> Inter Miami for many years.
 My favorite singers are [张学友](https://zh.wikipedia.org/wiki/%E5%BC%A0%E5%AD%A6%E5%8F%8B) and [Freddie Mercury](https://en.wikipedia.org/wiki/Freddie_Mercury).